Dialing 911 for Emergencies

 When you dial “911”, the following is what you can expect:

-- your call will be moved to the top of the queue for it to be answered by the first available video interpreter (VI)
+- your call will be moved to the top of the queue for it to be answered by the first available video interpreter

 - the call will go to the appropriate emergency call center that serves the address shown in your profile.
 (The emergency call center is also known as public-safety answering point (PSAP)) (The legal name of the emergency contact center is PSAP-Public Safety Answering Point.)

-- the contact person at the emergency contact center then talks to you through the VI.
+- the contact person at the emergency call center then talks to you through the video interpreter.
 They will verify the address, and ask what kind of emergency you have.
-While this may take a bit of time, it is important so they can send the right kind of assistance to your location.
+While this may take some time, this verification process is important so they can send the right kind of assistance to your location.

-- it is important for you to try to remain calm and be clear in your communication with the VI (We all know it is hard to be calm in emergency situations.)
+- it is important for you to try to remain calm and be clear in your communication with the video interpreter (We all know it is hard to be calm in emergency situations.)

-- after the emergency contact center gathers all the information, they will then disconnect the call and send assistance your way. (note: most PSAPs’ protocol require its call dispatcher to remain on line with the caller until the first responder arrives at the scene.)
+- after the emergency call center gathers all the information, they will then disconnect the call and send assistance your way. (note: most PSAPs’ protocol require its call dispatcher to remain on line with the caller until the first responder arrives at the scene.)

-- if your emergency situation changes, you should feel free to call 911 again.
+- if your emergency situation changes, you should able to call 911 again.

-- if for some reason, the call between you and the Vi or between the VI and the emergency call center gets disconnected, the VI will make an effort to connect again
+- if for some reason, the emergency call gets disconnected, the video interpreter will make an effort to connect again

 In an emergency call, the video interpreter may use the term “first responder”.
 It means police, fire or EMS.

 If you are physically unable to make a video call, it is recommended that you use a regular landline phone and dial 911", then leave the phone off the hook.
-The nearest emergency contact center will recognize this and send assistance your way.
+The appropriate emergency call center will recognize this and send assistance your way.

-It is very important to have your address (location) information in your profile current.
+It is very important to keep your address (location) information in your profile current.
 This will save time during a 911 call.
 Remember, for some emergencies, minutes can make a difference.
-A wrong address can cause the assistance to be sent to the wrong location.
+A wrong address can result an assistance being sent to the wrong location.

 In many cases, especially with a mobile phone, you will be at a location that is different from the address in your profile.
-You should be prepared to know the location to be able to give to the VI so the first responders can come to assist you.
+You should be prepared to know the location to be able to give to the video interpreter so the first responders can come to assist you.